-The read-only registers listed in Table 5 have default values, but should be modified by the designer.
+The read-only registers listed below have default values, but should be modified by the designer.
 See the PCI specification for setting these values.

-- · Vendor ID
+- Vendor ID

-- · Device ID
+- Device ID

-- · Revision ID
+- Revision ID

-- · Class Code
+- Class Code

 - Subsystem ID

-- · Subsystem Vendor ID
+- Subsystem Vendor ID

-The latter two registers are included in anticipation of the adoption of Revision 2.2 of the PCI specification.
+The latter two registers are included in anticipation of adoption of Revision 2.2 of the PCI specification.
 The header type register is also read-only, but should not be modified (pre-set to a constant value of '00h').